How much is enough?

-For every bright light, there is a shadow side, a darkness behind the glamour.
-Struggle is part of our human condition – we are born into struggle – just being born is a tough business.
+For every bright light, there is a shadow side, the darkness behind the glamour.
+The struggle is part of our human condition.
+In a way, we are born into struggle – just being born is a tough business.
 It’s through the survival of struggle that we flourish into resilient, empathic creatures.

 Our society has invited us to ignore our struggle, to put a happy face on things, to smile through our pain, or to simply ignore it.
-We have glorified perfection, happiness, riches and worshipped at the feet of ‘success’.
+We have glorified perfection, happiness, riches, good looks and worshipped at the feet of ‘success’.

-When we ignore the shadow in favour of worshipping ‘happiness above all else’, we invite feelings of inadaquacy or failure when we do, inevitably, struggle.
-What is lost here is the development of resiliency, to allow ourselves to feel the sadness, anger or grief of dissapointment, of being let down or experiencing loss.
+When we ignore the shadow in favor of worshipping ‘happiness above all else, we invite feelings of inadequacy or failure when we do, inevitably, struggle.
+What is lost here is the development of resiliency, to allow ourselves to feel the sadness, anger, or grief of disappointment, of being let down or experiencing loss.
 We have lost the expectation that we will struggle and have a difficult time sometimes; and the knowledge that it is actually through the struggle that we grow and develop as humans.

-When we shun the darkness, expecting that struggle shouldn’t be there, we invite inadaquacy and feelings of shame when struggle inevitable does show up.
+When we shun the darkness, expecting that struggle shouldn’t be there, the results can be feelings of shame when struggle inevitable does show up.
 Our shame or anger is turned outward towards others, or inwards towards our self.

-We create conditions for which we then need to sooth ourselves.
-We buy more stuff, watch more Netflix, eat more food, smoke more cigerettes, drink more alcohol, do more drugs.
-Perhaps we get radicalized, or sooth our anxieties with stronger more hardline religious beliefs.
+We create conditions for which we then need to soothe ourselves.
+We buy more stuff, watch more Netflix, eat more food, smoke more, drink more, exercise more, shop more.
+Perhaps we get radicalized, or soothe our anxieties with stronger more hardline religious beliefs.

 What is missing is an experience of ‘good enoughness’, in struggle and in times of success.
-Ultimately, we miss a sense of connection with each another.
-Intimacy, vulnerability, emotional connectedness and what Eric Berne called ‘strokes’ or units of recognition – recognition of our existence, our contributions, and that we have a place in the world and that we are important.
+Ultimately, we miss a sense of connection with each other.
+Intimacy, vulnerability, emotional connectedness, and what Eric Berne called ‘strokes’ or units of recognition.
+Recognition of our existence, our contributions, and that we have a place in the world and are important.

-Know that struggle is not forever, there is another side of struggle.
-On the other side is accomplishment, resiliency and strength.
-Its also peace and contentment, joy, and a sense of fulfillment and purpose.
+Know that struggle is not forever, there is another side of the struggle.
+On the other side are accomplishment, resiliency, and strength.
+Also peace and contentment, joy, and a sense of fulfillment and purpose.

 How do we get there?

 We need each other.
 We need friends and family and community.
-More than that, we need people in our life who are willing to be vulnerable enough in their own experience to hold space for us to struggle – to provide loving kidness and support.
+More than that, we need people in our lives who are willing to be vulnerable enough in their own experience to hold space for us to struggle – to provide loving kindness and support.
 We need people in our lives that can see us in our struggle, and have that be okay.
 Rather than attempt to ‘solve the problem’, or ‘find the upside’, to instead provide kindness and support.
 If you don’t have those kinds of people in your life, find a good therapist who can be that person for you, or a support group of some kind.

-When we find this connection with others and ultimately with ourselves, we find a peaceful place of good enough-ness.
-Self-love and connection with others replaces addictive processes and the relentless pursuit of more.
+When we find this connection with others and ultimately with ourselves, we find a peaceful place of good enoughness.
+Self-love and connection with others replace addictive processes and the relentless pursuit of more.